 - Select Make Deposits.

 - The Payments to Deposit window will appear.
 This window can be used for associating payments properly in QB.

 - Enter the debtor’s name.

 - Select the asset account created for tracking loans.

-- Input amount repaid against the loan by the debtor.
+- Input the amount repaid against the loan by the debtor.

-- Input the amount of interest earned on the loan and associates it with the appropriate interest account.
+- Input the amount of interest earned on the loan and associate it with the appropriate interest account.

 - Generate new lines to enter any additional fee associated with the loan.

 In QuickBooks, you can create multiple lines within a transaction to record additional information or charges associated with the loan.
 These charges and interests associated with the correct accounts help users in creating better financial statements.
 Not associating fees and charges with the proper account will mess up your entire book.

 Record Loans as Advance Payment

 Another option that QuickBooks users have is to enter a loan as an advanced payment to an employee.
 This can come in handy if you’ve provided the loan to one of your contractors and aren’t charging any interest rate.
 This way, you can make future deductions from payments to the contractor to easily get repayments.
 This method significantly reduces the amount of tacking that you’ll have to do as a user.